 So where should diamond exploration companies look if they want to find kimberlite pipes that contain diamonds?
 Major diamond mines can be found in South Africa, Botswana, Angola, Russia, Canada and Australia, so starting there is a good bet.

-That said, simply showing up in a country that produces diamonds and hoping for the best is not a sound approach.
+That said, simply showing up in a country that produces diamonds and hoping to find a kimberlite field is not a sound approach.
 When a company has found a site that it believes may hold diamonds, one thing it may do is look for minerals that are associated with kimberlite pipes.
 These minerals include garnet, clinopyroxene, orthopyroxene, olivine, spinel, ilmenite, magnetite, rutile, and zircon.

-A member of the garnet family called pyrope is one of the best minerals to find when looking for diamonds.
-A rare form of pyrope called chrome-pyrope forms under the same temperature and pressure as diamonds, meaning that if it is present there is a good chance that a kimberlite pipe with diamonds in it is nearby.
+One such indicator mineral, A member of the garnet family called pyrope is one of the best when looking for diamonds.
+A rare form of pyrope garnet called chrome-pyrope forms under the same temperature and pressure as diamonds, meaning that if it is present there is a good chance that a kimberlite pipe with diamonds in it is nearby.

 This is an updated version of an article originally published by the Investing News Network on October 25, 2014.